-The Birbrower analysis underscores why LAWCLERK does violate the unauthorized practice of law.
-In LAWCLERK, the attorney-client relationship occurs between a duly-licensed Attorney in good standing and his/her California client.
-There is no contact between the Attorney's client and the Lawclerk.
-Further, the Lawclerk solely provides the services delegated by the Attorney, which services are solely provided to the Attorney (not the Attorney's client).
+The Birbrower analysis underscores why Lawclerk.legal does violate the unauthorized practice of law.
+In Lawclerk.legal, the attorney-client relationship occurs between a duly-licensed Attorney in good standing and his/her California client.
+There is no contact between the Attorney's